mila-iqia/training/README.md

 * Some tasks are allowed to use the machine entirely (`convnet_all`, `dcgan_all`)

 * When installing pytorch you have to make sure that it is compiled with LAPACK (for the QR decomposition)

-* We leave it as an option to provide tweaked numbers as well.
-    * Obviously not all tweaks are equals, you can find below a list from the most desirable kind of tweaks to the least desirable.
-    NB: Some models have configurable hidden layers, obviously modifying those values are not valid optimizations
-    NB2: Not all models are worth optimizing
-    NB3: Not all configuration will work but at least one should
-    NB4: Some code change might be required for specific vendor

-        1. argument change (batch size, worker/process count, etc..) (no code change)
-        2. environment i.e execution in an optimized container (no code change)
-        3. code tweak

-* Since the tests run for approximately 9h you can check the result of each step by doing `cat $OUTPUT_DIRECTORY/summary.txt`
+* Since the tests run for approximately 3h you can check the result of each step by doing `cat $OUTPUT_DIRECTORY/summary.txt`

 * Stop a run that is in progress ?